pebblecode/pebble-handbook/people/benefits/dental-plan.md

 |                                                                       | - Call out Fee                                          | £150                                     | £200                                     | £250                                     |
 | Dental Accident cover                                                 | -Emergency treatment                                    | £10,000 of which £5,000 is max can claim | £10,000 of which £5,000 is max can claim | £10,000 of which £5,000 is max can claim |
 | Mouth Cancer cover                                                    | -One off single payment when diagnosed                  | £4000                                    | £8000                                    | £12,000                                  |

+Worldwide cover: Dental accident cover and dental emergency visit apply anywhere in the world for any trip with a duration of up to and including 28 days.

 ALL PREMIUMS INCLUDE INSURANCE PREMIUM TAX